convictional/convictional-docs/source/includes/logs.md

   "1": "5a8755c66affcc608657ed2d"
 }
 ```
 This endpoint creates multiple new logs.
-Bulk operation will occur automatically when you pass an array of log objects to this endpoint.
+Occurs automatically when you pass an array of log objects to this endpoint.

 ### Endpoint
 `https://api.convictional.com/logs`